vipulnaik/diet-exercise-health/profile-information/health-profile.md

 around 100 mL.

 Urine production goes up in colder climates; this phenomenon is called cold diuresis.
-In the language of [Overview of kidney funnel](#overview-of-kidney-funnel), the cold diuresis mechanism operates at the RBF stage (the first stage of the funnel) and the urine production stage (the last stage of the funnel):
+In the language of the earlier subsection [Overview of kidney funnel](#overview-of-kidney-funnel), the cold diuresis mechanism operates at the RBF stage (the first stage of the funnel) and the urine production stage (the last stage of the funnel):

-* RBF stage: Cold-induced peripheral vasoconstriction reduces peripheral blood flow, redistributing blood flow to central organs in cluding the kidney, so it increases renal blood flow.
+* RBF stage: Cold-induced peripheral vasoconstriction reduces peripheral blood flow, redistributing blood flow to central organs including the kidney, so it increases renal blood flow.
 This effect might be most acute during night-time temperature drops.

 * Urine production stage: Lower levels of water loss through sweat result